jacksleight/statamic-miniset/README.md

 Other fieldtypes should not be added and may cause errors or unexpected results.

-Variants will be offered as options when creating groups of fields.
+Variants will be offered as options when adding groups of fields.
 By default the variant keys will be prepended to the class value and seperated with a colon (the convention used by Tailwind CSS):

 ```
 "lg" / "w-32" --> "lg:w-32"